asgerjensen/reactionary-react-7-router-example/README.md

 You can try changing the product search to be run by Commercetools, or you can change to use Medusa instead of Commercetools for the ecom capabiltiies.

+### Specific about Medusa
+Due to the incomplete ESM implementation, medusas SDK still uses directory imports, even in the ESM modules they provide.
+So, if you use Medusa, you have to run `pnpm run fixMedusa` after each `pnpm install`.